Xerren09/OAMK-Notes/API documentation.md

 The OAMK Notes API is the main underlying system powering the OAMK Notes webapplication.
 This is a documentation of all the API calls and responses the system provides.

+The host domain of the API is at [http://xerrendev01uni.azurewebsites.net/](http://xerrendev01uni.azurewebsites.net).
+All url fragments detailed here can be directly appended to the url.

 All of the API responses follow the following format:

 ```json